dpw1/shopify-schema-builder/documentation.md

 ## Usage

-- The parent div should have the data attribute "data-ezfy-editable" to be editable.
+1. The parent div must have the data attribute "data-ezfy-editable" to be editable.
-- HTML elements with the data attribute "data-ezfy-injected-variable='.element'" had a liquid variable injected and will be editable in the future whenever this variable changes.
+2. HTML elements must have the data attribute "data-ezfy-injected-variable='.element'".
+This happens automatically when a liquid variable is injected and will be editable next time the user makes changes to it.